ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #30-september-2025-all-version-dates-metadata}

 **Dynamic volume bandwidth allocation.** When [retrieving an instance](/apidocs/vpc-metadata#get-instance), the `volume_bandwidth_qos_mode` property is now included in the response.
-This property indicates which volume bandwidth QoS mode is enabled for this virtual server instance, its value can be either `weighted` or `pooled`.
+This property indicates which volume bandwidth QoS mode is enabled for this virtual server instance.
+Its value can be either `weighted` or `pooled`.
 For more information, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#30-september-2025) and [volume bandwidth QoS mode](/docs/vpc?topic=vpc-block-storage-bandwidth).

 ## 26 August 2025
 {: #26-august-2025-metadata}